pyodide/pyodide-blog/content/posts/marimo.md

 ## Using Pyodide to make marimo accessible to everyone

-We decided to port marimo to Pyodide for three big reasons.
+We decided to port marimo to Pyodide for three main reasons:

-- make scientific computing accessible to everyone by eliminating the need to install and manage Python;
+- to make scientific computing accessible to everyone by eliminating the need to install and manage Python;
-- make it extremely easy to share executable notebooks by eliminating the financial and technical burden of deploying backend infrastructure;
+- to make it easy to share executable notebooks via a url by eliminating the financial and technical burden of deploying backend infrastructure; and
-- provide a delightfully snappy development experience by eliminating network requests to a remote Python runner.
+- to provide a snappy development experience by eliminating network requests to a remote Python runner.

 Our motivation for combining marimo with Pyodide echoes the vision articulated